 First, let’s start with why you simply have to invest in great copy for your online store:

-- It might sound obvious, but great copy will increase your brand equity.
-Good writing takes time and practice, so showing your copy some love will help you position your brand further up the food chain.
+- It might sound obvious, but it will be give great copy that will increase your brand equity and also Good writing takes time and practice, so showing your copy some love will help you position your brand further up the food chain.

-- Great copywriting is a differentiator.
+- Great, here copywriting is a differentiator.
 Household brands like innocent and Lush have developed their brand personas around witty product copy.

-- Good copy means more sales.
-Copy helps you communicate value, purpose, and price in a way that will appeal to your customers.
+- Good copy means more sales. which is also help for your communicate value, purpose, and price in a way that will appeal to your customers.

-- Organic traffic can be greatly improved through good ecommerce copywriting.
-Smart use of keywords will help you capture more relevant traffic.
+- Organic traffic can be greatly improved through good ecommerce copywriting and Smart use of keywords will help you capture more relevant traffic.

 - Bad copywriting is often rooted in an inadequate understanding of SEO and customer language.
 Good copywriting shows people that you really understand your target market.